IT Focus Area: security

 6. Create data compliance and retention policies

-Compliance and retention is also essential when it comes to managing unstructured data.
+Compliance and retention are also essential when it comes to managing unstructured data.
 Not only do you have incredibly large, often multi-formatted data to mine through, but you also must keep government and compliance regulations in mind.
 Some data have required retention and disposition periods which must be met, so setting parameters to automatically govern this information will help the organization remain compliant.

 7. Maximize search power